Xilinx/Vitis_Model_Composer/README.md

  <td align="left">
    <a href="./AIEngine/Examples/AIE_HDL/README.md">Designs with both AI Engine and HDL blocks</a>
  </td>
  <td>Examples of designs with both AI Engine kernels and HDL blocks.
-Here you can see examples of importing HDL code into Model Composer and co-simulation with AI Engine   blocks at high speeds.
+Here you can see examples of importing Verliog code into Model Composer and co-simulation with AI Engine   blocks at high speeds.
  </td>
  </tr>
  <tr>